Skip to main content

 Shoe Collection 2023

-So my stable of shoes will center around 3 pairs of Air Jordan 1's and the Milers.
-Eventually, I will replace both 9.5M AJ1's in favor of new 10.5M AJ1's in the colorways I want (White/Black and Red/White/Black).
-I also prefer the materials of my current 9.5M AJ1 Low's so I want that, but in a size larger 10.5M.
+Eventually, I plan to replace both 9.5M AJ1s with 10.5M AJ1s in the colorways I want—specifically White/Black and Red/White/Black.
+I also prefer the materials of my current 9.5M AJ1 Lows, so I’m hoping to find similar quality in a larger size.

 Comments